certbot/certbot/certbot/docs/install.rst

 Most modern Linux distributions (basically any that use systemd) can install Certbot packaged as a snap.
 Snaps are available for x86_64, ARMv7 and ARMv8 architectures.
 The Certbot snap provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.

-If you are offline or your operating system doesn't provide a package, you can use an alternate method for installing ``certbot``.
+If you unable to use snaps, you can use an alternate method for installing ``certbot``.

 .. _docker-user: